bwqr/mavinote/README.md

 ### Running Mavinote application

+This project contains more than one application like android and ios.
-You can refer to frontend applications' README files.
+To run one of them, you can refer to frontend applications' README files.
 For example, if you want to run android application, you can checkout [android/README.md](https://github.com/bwqr/mavinote/tree/main/android) file.

-If you want to synchronize your notes across multiple applications, you need a running backend service.
+If you want to synchronize your notes across multiple applications, you need to run the [backend](https://github.com/bwqr/mavinote/tree/main/backend) project.